RikkieBobby/JS-Ireland-Quiz/README.md

 # User Experience
 ## User Stories
 #### As a user:
-+
++ I want to know the purpose when i open the page
-+ I want the site to be easy to navigate through so that my child does not require assistance with the UI.
++ move fluidly throught the game
-+ I want my child to feel a sense of acomplishment when playing.
++ test my knowledge on General information about Ireland
 ## Design
 ### Overall Feel
 I wanted the page to have a feeling of irish colors to present when playing the game